shiguelita/-folio/_notebook/2018-07-18-whos_that_pokemon.markdown

 <br/>
 For my first study I would like to start with something I really like: Pokémon!
-If you are a Pokémon enthusiast as I am, you already thought: "I'd have a *choose your favorite type*-gym!".
+If you are a Pokémon enthusiast as I am, you already thought: "I'd have a *[insert your favorite type]*-gym!".
 And in my case, it would be a Fighting or Fire type.
 I was wordering, how many Pokémon of each type are there?
 Are the Fire options smaller than Fighter?
 To answer these questions I have chosen this brief analysis.